 The Secretary-General is seeking an individual with:

-- Demonstrated extensive knowledge and/or experience of the international humanitarian system and the challenges facing the humanitarian community.
+- Demonstrated extensive knowledge and/or experience of the international humanitarian system and the challenges facing the refugee community,

-- Ability to be a powerful and convincing advocate on all aspects of humanitarian issues worldwide and within the United Nations system.
+- Ability to be a powerful and convincing advocate on all aspects of refugee issues worldwide and within the United Nations system,

 - A solid understanding of the United Nations system and mechanisms, including peacekeeping, humanitarian, human rights and development settings and challenges.